Top 12 Environmental Specialist Skills to Put on Your Resume

 10. Soil Sampling

-Soil sampling is the process of collecting soil samples from specified locations and depths for analysis to assess soil composition, contaminants, and properties, aiding in environmental assessment, monitoring, and remediation planning.
+Soil sampling collects material at defined locations and depths to assess composition, contaminants, and properties—critical for assessment, monitoring, and remediation.

 Why It's Important